dasharn/PyLite/README.md

-**Project Title: Java-based Python Compiler**
+**Project Title: Java-based Python Interpreter**

 **Description:**
-This project implements a simple compiler build in Java for a subset of the Python programming language in .
-The compiler translates source code written in the Python subset into bytecode instructions that can be executed by a virtual machine or interpreter.
+This project implements a simple Intepreter and compiler build in Java for a subset of the Python programming language in.
+The compiler translates source code written in the Python subset into bytecode instructions that can be executed by the interpreter.

 **Features:**